hrithiktyagi23/opentok-sip-samples/Plivo-SIP-Dial-Out/README.md

      server code.)

     * *Answer URL* -- Add the public address for the /forward endpoint of this app's server.
      This is the webhook callback URL that Plivo calls when a call starts.
 (In response, this app's server responds with XML that includes the phone number to dial.)
-You must run this app on a publicly available URL -- you cannot test the dial-out code using localhost.
-For example, set this URL to `https://yourappdomain.com/forward`.

     * *Answer Method* -- Set this to GET.

     * *Hangup URL* -- Add the public address for the /plivo-hang-up endpoint of this app's server.
      This is the webhook callback URL that Plivo calls when a call ends.
-You must run this app on a publicly available URL -- you cannot test the dial-out code using localhost.
-For example, set this URL to `https://yourappdomain.com/plivo-hang-up`.

     * *Hangup Method* -- Set this to GET.

   * Create a new Plivo [endpoint](https://manage.plivo.com/endpoint/).
 Assign it a username and password, and assign the endpoint to the Plivo application you created.

+#### Note: You must run this app on a publicly available URL -- you cannot test the dial-out code using localhost.

 ## Starting the application
 `npm start`